What Is HMRC’s Take On Hiring Self-Employed Workers?

 How worried should you be?

-HMRC have developed a useful tool in checking the employment status of a worker, however when using it you should consider that it is likely to be biased towards HMRC’s position and that nothing when it comes to employment status is black and white.
+HMRC have developed a useful tool in checking the employment status of a worker, however when using it you should consider that HMRC’s position is very cautious in their favour and that nothing when it comes to employment status is black and white.

 Tax on hiring self employed workers